gypsydave5/todo-mvp/README.md

 As there is no JavaScript, there will be naturally be no front-end frameworks or libraries (React, Angular _et al._).

+#### No Persistence

+If we were building a _real_ todo application, we would save the todo information to something with a lifespan longer than the running application.
+As it is, I've taken the decision that to do so would add a fair ammount of incidental complexity, and so the data is stored in memory.

+But, as the interface for accessing the todo information is well defined, it should be trivial to swap the in memory implementation out for something else (database, file on disk, etc.).

+#### No Sessions

+Again, a 'real' application would have some way of identifying each user uniquely and associating them with the items they create.
+This would commonly be done with another data store and browser cookies.

+I was definitely in two minds as to whether an implementation should support user sessions, but in the end concluded that it would digress from the core of the project.
+I may think differently in the future.

-### The same API
+#### The same API

-Each implementation should conform to the same API as outlined in the acceptance test.
+Each implementation (when there are more than one) should conform to the same API as documented in the acceptance test.

-### Identical, accessible HTML 5
+#### Identical, accessible HTML 5

 Firstly, every implementation should render the same HTML.